cornerstone-uos/PDKMonitor/README.txt

 browser (IndexedDB / localStorage).
 GitHub is the source of truth for shared content.
 A backup .json is downloaded before any merge or de-duplication.

-CORNERSTONE Open Platform PDK — pdk.cornerstone.soton.ac.uk
+CORNERSTONE Open Platform PDK — pdk.cornerstone@soton.ac.uk